-a) \$10.2M Non-Discretionary Operational Pressures
+a) \$11.9M Non-Discretionary Operational Pressures

-The OPS identified pressures in the first quarter related to non-recoverable overtime for policing events and demonstrations, inflation, legal settlements, and WSIB claims and services.
-In addition to those items identified in the first quarter, one legislatively required pay equity item (job evaluation settlement) that was flagged as a risk in the first quarter has materialized as a \$4.5M pressure in 2022.
-Major pressures are as follows:
+The OPS identified pressures in the first half of the year related to non-recoverable overtime for policing events and demonstrations, inflation, legal settlements, WSIB claims and a job evaluation settlement.
+These major pressures have been refined based on the third quarter data and are as follows:

-- \$4.5M Job evaluation settlement payment
+- \$6.0M Job evaluation settlement payment

-- \$2.0M Non-recoverable overtime for policing events and demonstrations
+- \$2.2M Non-recoverable overtime for policing events and demonstrations

-- \$1.4M Fleet fuel
+- \$2.0M Legal claims & settlements

-- \$1.3M WSIB
+- \$0.9M Fleet fuel

-- \$1.0M Legal claims and settlements
+- \$0.8M WSIB

-b) \$3.4M Revenue Shortfall
+b) \$3.1M Revenue Shortfall

-During the pandemic, the OPS experienced a shortfall in anticipated revenues resulting in additional operational pressures (revenue losses upwards of 50 percent on some revenue streams when compared to pre-pandemic revenue).
+During the pandemic the OPS experienced a shortfall in anticipated revenues resulting in additional operational pressures (revenue losses upwards of 50 percent on some revenue streams when compared to pre-pandemic revenue).
 This is anticipated to continue through the remainder of 2022 and includes the elimination of fees for all volunteer background checks, and reduced recovery from policing contracts at the airport, from red light cameras, and from false alarm revenue shortfalls.

-c) \$1M Pandemic Expenditure Pressures
+c) \$0.7M Pandemic Expenditure Pressures